mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

 2. **Our Approach (The Philosophical Anchor)**
    * Subtitle: Casual deep dives into why we trust backyards over big systems.
 3. **Tracking the Blueprint (The Community Research Space)**
-   * Subtitle: Porch style breakdowns of how top down money, laws, and policy shifts trickle down to central Iowa streets.
+   * Subtitle: Porch-style breakdowns of how top-down money, laws, and policy shifts trickle down to central Iowa streets.
 4. **The Front Porch Manual (The Practical Toolkit)**
    * Subtitle: True stories, tips, and free templates showing how local block grids look after each other.
 5. **The Neighborhood Index (The Open Public Database)**
    * Subtitle: Simple spreadsheet guidelines for keeping track of public community hubs and open resources.

 ## Standard Article Footer (150 Words)
-The following text must be added to the bottom of every Substack post to connect readers with the workshop:
+The following text must be added to the bottom of every Substack post to connect readers with the GitHub Workshop:

 ***